mshumko/asilib/docs/get_started.rst

 .. figure:: ./_static/imager_flowchart.png
     :alt: asilib Imager architecture.

 asilib also implements two classes to extend :py:meth:`~asilib.imager.Imager`.
 First, :py:meth:`~asilib.conjunction.Conjunction` finds and calculates auroral intensity near a satellite's footprint.
-Second, asilib.Imagers() plots and animates images from multiple asilib.Imager() instances, useful for example, for creating mosaics.
+Second, :py:meth:`~asilib.imagers.Imagers` plots and animates images from multiple :py:meth:`~asilib.imager.Imager` instances.

 :py:meth:`~asilib.conjunction.Conjunction`: Often ASI observations need to be combined with in-situ measurements such as low Earth orbiting satellites.
+This involves mapping the ASI pixels and the satellite location to an assumed emission altitude (e.g., 110 km).
+This mapping is done via line-of-sight for the ASI pixels, and along magnetic field lines for the satellite (to the satellite's footprint).

+:py:meth:`~asilib.imagers.Imagers` plots and animates images from multiple :py:meth:`~asilib.imager.Imager` instances.
+This is useful for creating mosaics (multiple images mapped onto a map).
+While you can call :py:meth:`~asilib.imager.Imager.plot_map()` for each Imager, any overlapping fields of view will be overplotted except the final imager (see the `zorder <https://matplotlib.org/stable/gallery/misc/zorder_demo.html>`_ concept). :py:meth:`~asilib.imagers.Imagers.plot_map()` overcomes this issue for overlapping fields of view by plotting only the higher elevation pixels (the ones that have the least amount of spatial distortion.)
+Another reason to use :py:meth:`~asilib.imagers.Imagers` is to synchronize animating multiple :py:meth:`~asilib.imager.Imager` fisheye or mapped images.

 Examples
 --------
+See the :ref:`Examples` gallery for fully-functioning examples of the fundamental asilib functionality.

 Tutorial
 --------
+See the :ref:`Tutorials` for comprehensive walk-throughs of the asilib functionality.